qrtl/axls-custom/purchase_budget_line/README.rst

 |badge1| |badge2| |badge3|

-This module adds a purchase budget line to the purchase order line.
-It is designed to help manage CBS information effectively.
+This module adds the purchase budget line model whose records are linked to the purchase order line with one2many relationship (multiple budget lines per order line).
+It aims to help manage the CBS information effectively.

 **Table of contents**